liferay/liferay-frontend-projects/README.md

 Every project has its own `CONTRIBUTING.md` file explaining how to contribute to the project or how to setup the local development environment but, as a general rule, before starting to work in any new feature by yourself, [file a question issue](https://github.com/liferay/liferay-frontend-projects/issues/new/choose) to discuss it and see if it fits in the backlog.

-For bugs, simply comment in the bug issue that you are working on a fix to avoid double work.
+For bugs, simply comment in the bug issue that you are working on a fix to avoid duplicating work.

-We follow some guidelines to format [commits](https://github.com/liferay/liferay-frontend-projects/blob/master/guidelines/general/commit_messages.md) and [pull requests](https://github.com/liferay/liferay-frontend-projects/blob/master/guidelines/general/pull_requests.md) so that our `CHANGELOG` files and git history are correctly maintained.
+We follow some guidelines to format [commits](https://github.com/liferay/liferay-frontend-projects/blob/master/guidelines/general/commit_messages.md) and [pull requests](https://github.com/liferay/liferay-frontend-projects/blob/master/guidelines/general/pull_requests.md) so that our `CHANGELOG` files and Git history are correctly maintained.

 You can also check the change logs of the project releases in the [releases page](https://github.com/liferay/liferay-frontend-projects/releases).